What to do if…

 Do not do these things

-- Do not use “help” links from unexpected emails/texts about your accounts—open the service by typing its address or using a known bookmark.
+- Do not use help links from unexpected emails or texts about your accounts; open the service by typing its address or using a known bookmark.

-- Do not assume it’s “just a bug” if you also lost mobile signal, got SIM/number porting alerts, or saw password reset emails you didn’t request.
+- Do not assume it is only an app bug if you also lost mobile signal, received SIM change messages, or saw password reset emails you did not request.

 What to do now